The RHYTHMIA HDx Mapping System collects 25x more data points on average per map compared to conventional mapping systems.1

 High point density reduces the amount of interpolation between annotated points, which allows you to more accurately visualize propagation patterns and more precisely identify small gaps and areas of interest.

 "The high numbers of electrodes provide comprehensive and accurate electrical information to enable insight into underlying AT mechanisms and activation patterns that have rarely been available in this detail before."
 1

 The RHYTHMIA HDx Mapping System delivers the highest resolution of any system on the market through its low noise floor and unique mapping catheter design.

-RHYTHMIA has a noise floor of 0.01mV, which means that you can more clearly identify gaps in lesion sets, identify channels within dense scar, define scar boundaries, and visualize propagation in even heavily diseased or scarred chambers.
+High resolution mapping allows you to more clearly identify gaps in lesion sets, locate channels within dense scar, define scar boundaries and visualize propagation in even heavily diseased or scarred chambers.

 “In severely scarred atria, this system is for the first time able to display low-voltage critical isthmuses (CI), which are far below the current scar cutoff of classically available systems.”
 2

 - Laţcu et al., 2017